permafrost-dev/vite-vue-tailwind-ts-skeleton/README.md

 ## Testing

-`vite-vue-tailwind-ts-template` uses Jest for unit tests.
+`package-skeleton` uses Jest for unit tests.
 To run the test suite:

 `npm run test`